krishaamer/green-filter-research/research/literature/ai.md

 ## Human-AI Interaction {#human-ai-interaction}

-In the 80 years since the Alan Turing proposed the Turing Test for Machine Intelligence, Artificial Intelligence (AI) has seen a long process of incremental improvements, beginning from a science-fiction concept until reaching the current stage of an everyday, mainstream reality.

-Turing’s idea was simple: design a game to test human-computer interaction using text messages, where a person is simultaneously speaking to another human and a computer AI.
-Could the the AI imitate a human being so well that the person asking questions would be deceived, without realizing which one is the human and which one is the machine?
+In the 83 years since Alan Turing proposed his Turing Test for Machine Intelligence in 1950, Artificial Intelligence (AI) has developed from an academic concept to a mainstream, everyday reality.
+Turing’s idea was to design a game of imitation to test human-computer interaction using text messages.
+If a person is simultaneously speaking to another human and a computer AI, could the messages from the AI resemble a human being so much that the person asking questions would be deceived, unable to realize which one is the human and which one is the machine?
 @turingCOMPUTINGMACHINERYINTELLIGENCE1950.

 > Alan Turing: *“I believe that in about fifty years’ time it will be